-This procedure applies to any allegation of Sexual Misconduct made by or against a student, a College employee or a third party regardless of where the alleged Sexual Misconduct took place.
-The College's disciplinary authority, however, may not extend to third parties who are not students or employees.
+This procedure applies to any allegation of Sexual Misconduct made by or against a student, a College employee or a third party.
 A-B Tech may take disciplinary action to address Sexual Misconduct and will take appropriate action to investigate and adjudicate the matter if it impacts the educational environment of the College.
+The College's disciplinary authority, however, may not extend to third parties who are not students or employees; or to incidents that occur outside of College or College sponsored events.
 This procedure applies regardless of the sexual orientation or gender identity of the parties involved.